What Is Place? What Is Space?

 [1] The Oxford English Dictionary, Second edition, prepared by J. A. Simpson and E. S. C. Weiner (Oxford: Clarendon Press, 1989), Volume XI, 937- 942.

-[2] In Physics (212a 20-21) Aristotle defines place – ‘topos’ in Greek – ‘the innermost motionless boundary of the container’ (W.D.
+[2] In Physics (212a 20-21) Aristotle defines place — ‘topos’ in Greek – ‘the innermost motionless boundary of the container’ (W.D.
 Ross, Aristotle’s Physics.
 A Revised Text with Introduction and Commentary, p.
 376), or, in Edward Casey’s words: ‘the first unchangeable limit – ‘peras’ in Greek – of that which surrounds’ (Edward S. Casey, The Fate of Place, p.
 55).
 I rely on a revised interpretation of Aristotle’s definition of place to give complementary ontological and epistemological foundations to reality-as-place: then, for me, an entity becomes actual as soon as a boundary, or limit, is formed.
-It is because of such funding boundary (the meeting point of ontological and epistemological interrelated dimensions) that reality emerges as place under the guise of matter, that is: place-and-matter appears all at once, since – out of any epistemological distinction – they are ultimately the same.
-Therefore, somewhat differently from Aristotle, I take the split between matter and place a linguistic, conceptual, or epistemological division primarily, rather than an actual distinction.
-By saying that reality is a place (of processes in which and out of which entities exist and emerge), I’m trying to find a way to overcome the original dualism that afflicted Western thinking since its beginning.
+It is because of such funding boundary (the meeting point of ontological and epistemological interrelated dimensions) that reality emerges as a place under the guise of matter, that is: place-and-matter appears all at once, since — out of any epistemological distinction — they are ultimately the same.
+Unlike Aristotle, I argue that the distinction between matter and place is primarily a linguistic, conceptual, or epistemological division, rather than an actual difference (things are places).
+By saying that reality is a place (of processes in which and out of which entities exist and emerge), I’m attempting to overcome the original dualism that has plagued Western thinking since its inception.

 [4] Ultimately, it is the immanent, gathering quality of place that enables us to speak of ontological, epistemological and phenomenological dimensions explicitly; this position, inevitably modern, separates us from past theories of place and space.